pdehaan/eslint-config-node-style-guide/README.md

 ## Usage

-1. Run `npm install eslint-config-node-style-guide -d` from your Terminal.
+1. Run `npm install eslint-config-node-style-guide -D` from your Terminal.
 2. Add `"extends": "node-style-guide"` to your .eslintrc file.